hoanhan101/hraft/PROPOSAL.md

 > How to make configurations dynamic?
 For example: name, type, health checking
 > interval?

-> `-r server -c list` should also update as changes are made: name, status,
-> type

-> Instead of having one file to manage between role and execute tasks, it would
+> Instead of having one file to manage among roles and execute tasks, it would
 > be great if I can execute `hstore-server <command>` to
-> start/stop/kill/restart the server, `hstore-cli -h <host>`
+> start/stop/kill/restart the server, `hstore-client -h <host>`
 > to get inside the shell and do `set foo bar` or `get foo`.
 > However, I am not sure how to do this yet.